Scott-Crawshaw/SudokuTester/README.md

 # Sudoku Tester

 ## Description
 This project is designed to test a variety of properties regarding various correct sudoku solving functions and one incorrect sudoku solving function.
+It also serves to prove some general properties regarding built-in Haskell functions.

 ## Instructions
 To run the tests, simply open the command line, navigate to the SudokuTester folder, and call...